Contract and balancing groups

 - Current annual financial statements, as well as other documentation if requested by TransnetBW

-- Current certificate for the 1:1 EDIFACT address given in Appendix 2 of the Balance Group Contract
+- Current certificate (with the File-Extension: .cer) for the 1:1 EDIFACT address given in Appendix 2 of the Balance Group Contract

 In addition to the documents listed, the standard Balance Group Contract must be submitted in duplicate on paper to TransnetBW.